clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

       :guilabel:`AWS Marketplace` menu item to bring up the search bar to :guilabel:`Search AWS Marketplace Products`.

    #.
-In the search bar, type "clear linux os" and hit the :kbd:`Enter` key to
+In the search bar, type "clear linux os" and press the :kbd:`Enter` key to
       search for and locate the :guilabel:`Clear Linux OS Basic` AMI.

    #.
-Select the :guilabel:`Clear Linux OS Basic` AMI by clicking on the
+Select the :guilabel:`Clear Linux OS Basic` AMI by clicking the
-      :guilabel:`Select` button as shown in figure 3:
+      :guilabel:`Select` button as shown in Figure 3:

       .. figure:: figures/aws-web-3.png
          :scale: 50 %